Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Simulation Study

-$\hat{\textbf{C}}_{\text{sparse}}(\lambda_{s}=0.1)$ was then used to calculate the nominal coverage of PIs for $\bs{R}^{(\ell)}_{j} - \bs{R}^{(\ell+1)}_{j}, j=1,\dots,n_{f}$, the difference in residuals between neighboring vector elements.
+$\hat{\textbf{C}}_{\text{sparse}}(\lambda_{s}=0.1)$ was then used to calculate the nominal coverage of PIs for $\mb{R}^{(\ell)}_{j} - \mb{R}^{(\ell+1)}_{j}, j=1,\dots,\tau$, the difference in residuals between neighboring vector elements.
 More specifically, their variance was calculated assuming both independence and dependence (from $\hat{\textbf{C}}$) among the elements.
 For this coverage calculation, only vector elements with mild absolute correlation between 0.4 and 0.6 were considered and this constraint was applied across all 10 realizations of the simulated data.
-It is shown in rows 3-5 of Table \ref{tbl:PICoverage} that the nominal coverage improves in the dependent case where the adjusted uncertainty is used to determine the dependence among the vector elements.
-Even when considering $\hat{\textbf{C}}_{\text{sparse}}(\lambda_{s}=0.1)$, the coverage is still improved versus the independent case.
-In these dependent and sparse dependent cases the average over-coverage across the specified intervals is 1.3\% and 5.3\%, respectively, whereas the average over-coverage in the independent case is 6.8\%.
+It is shown in rows 3-5 of Table \ref{tbl:PICoverage} that the nominal coverage improves in the sparse-dependent case where the adjusted uncertainty is used to determine the dependence among the vector elements, for the average coverage discrepancy is 1.2\% versus 2.2\% shown in the independent case.

 The median coverage of the grand mean, i.e., the average across all vector elements, is shown in rows 6-8 in Table \ref{tbl:PICoverage}.
-When the vector elements are treated independently for each realization, there is an average over-coverage of 13.9\% across the chosen intervals.
-The nominal coverage improves when $\hat{\textbf{C}}$ and $\hat{\textbf{C}}_{\text{sparse}}(\lambda_{s}=0.1)$ are used to inform dependence with an average under-coverage of 5.6\% and an average over-coverage of 8.1\% across the intervals, respectively.
+When the vector elements are treated independently for each realization, there is an average over-coverage of 14.6\% across the chosen intervals.
+The nominal coverage improves when $\hat{\textbf{C}}$ and $\hat{\textbf{C}}_{\text{sparse}}(\lambda_{s}=0.1)$ are used to inform dependence with an average under-coverage of 5.1\% and an average over-coverage of 9.1\% across the intervals, respectively.
 By sparsifying the empirical correlation matrix, the overall variance is reduced, therefore explaining the improved coverage versus the independent case.